 When Scheduler Services are configured to use the queue, their behavior changes somewhat.

-Note: Scheduler Scervices still use a local working directory for temporary files.
+Scheduler Services still use a local working directory for temporary files.

 This has several advantages.
 First, Scheduler Services are no longer responsible for a unique set of schedules.
 This prevents outages from causing excessive missed executes.
 Only one job will ever be hung per Scheduler Service as it will be responsible for only one job at a time.
-If a Scheduler Service goes offline in the middle of a job, the Scheduler Queue can be used to gracefully handle incomplete jobs (this is not present in the provided example).
+If a Scheduler Service goes offline in the middle of a job, the Scheduler Queue can be used to gracefully handle incomplete jobs.

 Next, jobs are now distributed much more evenly between the Scheduler Services.
 Jobs will only be assigned to available Scheduler Services.
 Finally, since this allows us to control what data is being sent and received to the Scheduler Services and the file system, any custom load balancing solution can be implemented.